Skip to main content

 1. Open the Okta configuration at YOUR-SUBDOMAIN.okta.com/admin

-3. Add a new application and name it e.g. awork
+3. Add a new application and name it (for example) awork

-☝️Hint: Note here that the login redirect URIs must be set correctly.
-Otherwise, Okta won't be able to redirect your users properly.
-In addition, the Implicit (Hybrid) flow, including the ID Token grant type, must be enabled.
-User consent is not needed as awork only accesses the user's name and email at login.
+Important: Login redirect URIs must be set correctly, or Okta can’t redirect users properly.
+The Implicit (Hybrid) flow (including the ID Token grant type) must be enabled.
+User consent is not needed because awork only accesses the user’s name and email at login.

 AWORK_SUBDOMAIN.awork.com/login